All Episodes

 Well, God wasn't part of the founding of this country.

-Have you read the Declaration of Independence?
+I said, really, have you read the Declaration of Independence?

-One nation under God, in fact, Chris Creator.
+One nation under God, his Creator.

-I'm gonna the Pledge of Allegiance.
+I'm giving the Pledge of Allegiance.

-Clearly, the founders of this country believed in God and believed that we were all created, and that we were all created Equal.
+Clearly, the founders of this country believed in God and believed that we were all created and that we were all created equal.

 Certain inalienable rights, among them life, liberty, the pursuit to happiness.